 How Boston Children's Hospital approaches sleep studies

-The sleep laboratories at Boston Children’s are part of our Center for Pediatric Sleep Disorders (CPSD), which was established in 1978.
+The sleep laboratories at Boston Children’s are part of our Sleep Center, which was established in 1978.
 Founded by pediatric sleep medicine authority Richard Ferber, MD, the center is now under the leadership of interim director Sanjeev Kothare, MD.
 At the CPSD, specialists from several different fields—including neurology, pulmonology, developmental medicine and nursing—work together to care for children and to advance our understanding of children’s sleep disorders.